Gloucestershire Energy from Waste facility: Operations

-The Gloucestershire EfW Facility processes all the residual household waste generated in Gloucestershire, making the county self-sufficient for waste treatment capacity.
+The Gloucestershire Energy from Waste facility processes all the residual household waste generated in Gloucestershire, making the county self-sufficient for waste treatment capacity.
 The facility also processes certain deliveries of non-hazardous third party waste from commercial sources.
 Approximately 104 HGVs deliver 500 tonnes of waste each day.

-Upon arrival at the facility, waste is deposited into a bunker capable of storing 11 days worth of waste collection.
-The waste is then loaded into a feed hopper by overhead cranes and dispensed onto a moving grate to be transported to the burning zone.
-Oil burners are used to preheat the grate chamber to a minimum of 850°C to allow waste combustion to begin and continue unaided.
+Upon arrival at the facility, waste is deposited into a bunker capable of storing 11 days' worth of waste collections.
+The waste is then loaded into a feed hopper by overhead cranes and dispensed onto a moving grate which transfers waste to the burning zone.
+Oil burners are used to preheat the grate chamber to a minimum of 850 °C to allow waste combustion to begin and continue unaided.
 The air for this combustion process is drawn in through the waste reception hall and bunker to contain odours within the facility and is preheated by a heat exchanger using hot steam which has already passed through the steam turbine.
 Heat is released in combustion, creating steam in the boiler which is converted into electrical energy by the turbine.

-Electricity is produced at 11kV by the electric generator, which is connected via a gearbox to the steam turbine which spins at 5000 rpm.
-The voltage is then stepped up to 33kV by an on-site transformer before being exported to the National Grid.
-In total up to 190,000 tonnes of waste are burnt each year to produce 116,000 MWh annually, enough to power around 25,000 homes.
-The facility is a CHP Plant so is also able to supply hot water or lowly pressurised steam for use in heating nearby buildings.
+Electricity is produced at 11kV by the electric generator, which is connected via a gearbox to the steam turbine which spins at 5,000 rpm.
+The voltage is then stepped up to 33kV by an on-site transformer, before being exported to the National Grid.
+In total, up to 190,000 tonnes of waste are burnt each year to produce 116,000 MWh annually, enough to power around 25,000 homes.
+The facility is a CHP Plant so has the capability to supply hot water or lowly pressurised steam for use in heating nearby buildings.

-The site has a visitor centre used for educational groups to learn about waste management and resource use and also hosts tours and various events.
+The site has a visitor centre used for educational groups to learn about waste management and resource use.
+Additionally it hosts site tours and various events.

-Waste Management
+Waste management

 The gaseous products of combustion are managed with a filtration and cleansing system to ensure that flue gas emissions comply with regulations.
-Emissions firstly undergo a chemical dosing to remove contaminants, and secondly a bag house filter to remove large particulates and dust contained in the flue gases.
-This process produces waste residues consisting primarily of lime and carbon (which are used to clean the flue gas before its released into the atmosphere).
-These waste residues are collected and transported off-site to Augean, a waste management operator, who treats them at their landfill site before disposal.
+Emissions firstly undergo a chemical dosing to remove contaminants, and secondly a baghouse filter to remove large particulates and dust contained in the flue gases.
+This process produces waste residues consisting primarily of lime and carbon (which are used to clean the flue gas before it is released into the atmosphere).
+These waste residues are collected and transported off-site to waste management operator Augean, treating them before disposal at landfill.

-The Gloucestershire EfW Facility produces approximately 40,000 tonnes of incinerator bottom ash (IBA) per year, consisting mainly of brick rubble and soils, clinker, glass, ceramics and metals.
+The facility produces approximately 40,000 tonnes of incinerator bottom ash (IBA) per year, consisting mainly of brick rubble and soils, clinker, glass, ceramics and metals.
 The IBA produced at the facility is cooled with water before being processed to recover ferrous and non-ferrous metals.
 Approximately 3,000 tonnes of metal are recycled from the IBA per year.
 The remaining material is then graded so it can be recycled as an aggregate in construction, such as in the subbase of roads.
 This process diverts 92% of waste from landfill.